-3. Research findings
+3. Research Findings

 3.1.
-Microstructure Analysis
+Microstructure analysis

-Figure 2 (a) and 2 (b) shows the microstructure and Scanning electron microscopy (SEM) observation of as cast niobium alloyed ductile iron (Nb-DI) which depicted presence of graphite surrounded by pearlitic structure and niobium carbide (NbC).
-Niobium carbide was found to be dispersed uniformly across the structures.
+Figure 2 (a) and 2 (b) shows the microstructure and SEM observation of as cast niobium alloyed ductile iron (Nb-DI) which depicted presence of graphite surrounded by pearlitic structure and niobium carbide (NbC).
 The compositions and graph elements of sparked spectrum obtained through EDX analysis proven that the sparked polygonal form particle is niobium carbide (NbC) with the highest atomic percentages of Nb (69.75%) and followed by C (16.06%), as shown in Figure 2 (c) and Figure 2 (d).

-Similarly, it found that the addition of niobium to different types of cast iron such as grey, malleable and white cast iron also formed niobium carbide (NbC) in their microstructure [15].
+Similarly, it found that the addition of niobium to different types of cast iron also formed niobium carbide (NbC) in their microstructure [15].
 The presence of niobium carbide help improve the hardness and tensile strength of alloyed ductile iron by reducing the thickness of lamellar pearlitic and also by strengthening the matrix of the alloys due to a hard-phase dispersion mechanism.

-Fig. 2: SEM result of 0.5 wt % Nb-DI at (a) lower magnification (b) higher magnification, and (c) composition and (d) peak of element of at sparked spectrum.
+Figure 2: SEM result of 0.5 wt % Nb-DI at (a) lower magnification (b) higher magnification, and (c) composition and (d) peak of element of at sparked spectrum.